Cluster counts: calibration issue or new physics?: Results

 \subsubsection{CMB and clusters constraints}

 We can already intuit the constraints resulting from the combination of X-ray clusters data and the CMB data in this new paradigm.
 Given that the calibration $A_{T-M}$ is left free, the amplitude of matter fluctuations is essentially unconstrained by cluster abundance and a degeneracy between $A_{T-M}$ and $\gamma$ can be expected.
 We also expect constraints on other cosmological parameters to remain essentially unchanged.
 We extended our analysis by introducing again non-zero masses for neutrinos: we checked in various cases that all constraints on cosmological parameters are unchanged except those on $\sigma_8$ and thereby on $A_{T-M}$ and $\gamma$.
 The parameters $A_{T-M}$ and $\gamma$ are highly degenerated in the range of interest ($ 0 < \gamma < 1$).
 We found that the (degenerated) contours in the $A_{T-M} - \gamma$ plane remain remarkably stable.
-Fig.~\ref{fig:plkbaxATMgamwo3nu} summarizes the relation between those two parameters in a variety of models explored in this work and with different datasets.
+Figure~\ref{fig:plkbaxATMgamwo3nu} summarizes the relation between those two parameters in a variety of models explored in this work and with different datasets.
+The choice of flat prior on $\gamma$ ($\in [0, 1]$ in our case) has an influence on our posterior distributions: it limits the extent of the more degenerated contours of Fig.~\ref{fig:plkbaxATMgamwo3nu}, but it does not impact our discussions.